postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/contracts.md

     In this template, the incoming value is represented by the parameter name `value`, regardless of the real name of the field or parameter.

+    By magic, the `nameof(value)` expression will be replaced by the name of the _target_ parameter.

 4. The aspect is a custom attribute.
 You can add it to any field, property, or parameter.
 To validate the return value of a method, use this syntax: `[return: MyAspect]`.

+### Example: null check

+The most common use of contracts is to check nullability.
+Here is the simplest example.

+[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/SimpleNotNull.cs]

+Notice how the `nameof(value)` expression is replaced by `nameof(parameter)` when the contract is applied to a parameter.

+### Example: normalizing a string

+You can do more with a contract than throwing an exception.
+In the following example, the aspect normalizes a string by trimming whitespace and changing to uppercase.
+We add the same aspect to properties and parameters.

+[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/NormalizeIdContract.cs]